grm27/TM-simulator-java/README.md

 # TM interpreter java
-An interpreter of single track Non deterministic Turing machines written in Java
+An simulator of single track Non deterministic Turing machines written in Java